BernardasJuzumas/spiketech_assignment/README.md

 (Note: although I'm using AWS as example, the same deployment can be done in any other major cloud service provider's infrastructure with only minor difference).

-Since meeting time constraints, the verbal explanation must suffice:
-- The setup would to use Aurora/RDS instance.
-Must measure to find best price/performance ratio.
-Or if price is not the issue - go limitless.
+- The setup would to use managed DB - Aurora/RDS instance.
+Exact measurements should be done to find best price/performance ratio.
 - PostgREST on ECS + autoscaling group.
-- Amazon Load balance
+- Amazon Load balancer.
-- VPS
+- All components on VPS
 - Credentials/settings shared via environment variables

+This setup is mirroring the docker-compose configuration just in AWS.

 ### Kubernetes (managed or unmanaged)